giuse88/duka/README.md

 As you can see, `duka` estimates the time left until the download is completed.
 This is extremely useful when downloading a large data set.

-`duka` supports tick download as well as candles with different time frame.
-For a full list check the usage section below.

 I hope you enjoy it!!